-Each Fund, from time to time, in the ordinary course of business, may purchase securities on a when-issued or delayeddelivery basis (e.g., delivery and payment can take place between a month and 120 days after the date of the transaction).
+Each Fund, from time to time, in the ordinary course of business, may purchase securities on a when-issued or delayed-delivery basis (e.g., delivery and payment can take place between a month and 120 days after the date of the transaction).
 These securities are subject to market fluctuation and no interest accrues to the purchaser during this period.
 At the time a Fund makes the commitment to purchase securities on a when-issued or delayed-delivery basis, the Fund will record the transaction and thereafter reflect the value of the securities, each day, in determining the Fund's NAV.
 At the time of delivery of the securities, the value of the securities may be more or less than the purchase price.
-The Fund will also establish a segregated account with its custodian bank in which the Fund will maintain cash or liquid securities equal to or greater in value than the Fund's purchase commitments for such when-issued or delayeddelivery securities.
+The Fund will also establish a segregated account with its custodian bank in which the Fund will maintain cash or liquid securities.
 The Trust does not believe that a Fund's NAV or income will be adversely affected by the Fund's purchase of securities on a when-issued or delayed-delivery basis.